osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

 # MERN Stack Pizza Ordering Website

+We built a MERN full stack pizza ordering web application.
+We have use different libraries in order to create a professional website as much as possible.
+The application has few pages as below:
+1- Home page.
+2- Cart Page - to check if there are anything pending in the cart.
+3- /:productId - to order a specific pizza.
+4- /:orderId - This to see an ordered pizza if it has been checked out or not.

+#### Libraries

+1- antd: we used this library only for importing Carousel 2- react-icons: For sidebar icons.
+3- redux: for state management.
+4- cookie: for cookie

 #### Cleaning and Preparing our Application

 1- Clean all unnecessary files that are listed or downloaded with with next.js.
 2- Create a component file named Layout.
 This file should return Navbar, Footer and children props which will be in the middle of mentioned components.
-2- Go to \_app.js file and and pass Component component as the Layout children.
+2- Go to \_app.js file and and pass Component component as the Layout children. that children actually refers to index.js file which is our home page

 ### Server Side Rendering